Suspect-404/Project-Reality-Server-Status-Bot/README.md

 - Map Visuals: Automatically pulls the current map's layout and displays it in the embed.
 - Next Map Detection: Extracts the upcoming map directly from the server's sponsor text.
 - Easy Configuration: No coding required.
 Everything is controlled via a simple configuration file.

-## How It Works
-To ensure maximum accuracy and stability, this bot utilizes a dual-query system:
-1. Direct Server Query: It uses the gamedig library to ping your PR server directly via the GameSpy4 protocol.
-This retrieves instantaneous data such as the current map, active player count, and raw match variables.
-2. Official PR API Integration: It cross-references the raw data with the official Project Reality Server API.
-This guarantees that player names, scores, kills, and team assignments are highly accurate and formatted correctly.

 ## Setup Guide